 I lined the pastry with foil and poured in some baking beans.
-I baked it on 180C/350F/Gas Mark 4 for 12 minutes.
+I baked it for 12 minutes.

 I took it out of the oven, removed the beans and foil, and used a knife to trim the edges.
 Some of the pastry did break a little more than I would have liked.
 I returned it to the oven for 10 minutes.

-To make the custard filling I started by whisking up 6 eggs.
-I added in 150g caster sugar, the juice of 3 large oranges and 50ml orange liquor.
+To make the custard filling I started by whisking up eggs.
+I added in caster sugar, the juice of 3 large oranges and orange liquor.

-Finally I whisked in 200ml double cream and the zest of the 3 oranges.
+Finally I whisked in double cream and the zest of the 3 oranges.

 I put the pastry case in the oven and poured the custard into it.
 This ensures it doesn’t spill!

-I dusted with a little icing sugar before serving.
+I dusted the Chocolate Orange Custard Tart with a little icing sugar before serving.
 The pastry baked really well, I may use this recipe again without the cocoa powder for regular shortcrust pastry.
-The custard tart had a great chocolate flavour which matched really well with the fruity custard filling.
+The Chocolate Orange Custard Tart had a great chocolate flavour which matched really well with the fruity custard filling.
 You can really taste the orange liquor and it is rather moreish!
 I was quite happy to have a couple of slices of this, as was everyone else!

 Chocolate Orange Custard Tart